Updated April 19, 2019

 Tea is the obvious choice to replace coffee.
 Variations like black, green, and white tea offer smaller doses of caffeine while still giving you a jolt.
 An eight ounce cup of coffee (depending on the strength) will have between 95 and 200 milligrams of caffeine.
 In comparison, black tea carries 14 to 70mg and green tea 24 to 45mg.

 Tea brings a ton of health benefits, too.
 Drinking it gives you a boost of antioxidants, reduces your risk of heart attack and stroke, may help with weight loss, and even helps protect your teeth.
+Check out healthy teas and where to get them.

 If you can’t consume any caffeine, aim for naturally caffeine-free herbal teas as opposed to decaffeinated black and green tea, which still carry trace amounts of caffeine.
 Ingredients like chamomile, mint, hibiscus, rose hip, and rooibos may not perk you up chemically, but they have relaxing and comforting properties in their own right.